5l1v3r1/Redsn0w-inspired/README.md

 In order for Redsn0w Inspired to work properly, please put it in applications.
 (I cd into "applications" to get into iPwndfu's folder)

 I plan to add more eventually but don't have much time with school in the way.
 Updates will hopefully come every weekend.
-Whether there small or an important one.
+Whether their small or an important one.